 Permanently dilated skin capillaries visible to the naked eye with a diameter of =/< 0.1 cm.
 Teleangiectasias are still visible to the naked eye from a distance of about 2 m.

 Teleangiectasias disappear under moderate glass spatula pressure.
-They are listed together with reticular varices (>0.2 cm), when localized on the lower extremity, in the CEAP classification under C1 (clinical) as a sign of early cutaneous varicosis.
+They are listed together with reticular varicosities (>0.2cm), when localized to the lower extremity, in the CEAP classification under C1 (clinic) as signs of early cutaneous varicosis.